What Does Contain Mean In Football?

 This article will show you what containing means and why it’s important for a defense.

-When a defense contains an offensive player, their sole purpose is to ensure the offensive player doesn’t get outside of the defensive player.
+When a defense contains an offensive player, its sole purpose is to ensure the offensive player doesn’t get outside of the defensive player.

 Containing is important in football because defensives often have more players near the line of scrimmage and in between the tackles than they do outside.